Okkonen-GitHub/soviet-website/src/pages/docs/installation.md

 Shut down the virtual machine and ensure that the virtIO drive is at the top.
 ![](/assets/virt9.png)
 Then, reboot the VM.
+>NOTE: It doesn't actually delete the .efi file for the installer, so on first boot you'll have two options. \
+You want the *-initrd.efi one, the other can be deleted/ignored.

 It should now boot into your new Soviet installation.